This article contains a list of 10 questions to ask a debt settlement company before you join a debt relief program.

 Debt settlement programs generally take 24 to 48 months to complete.
 During that time, debtors make payments in an escrow account.
 Once the account has enough money, the debt settlement company uses the cash to negotiate a lump-sum settlement with creditors.

 Make sure your debt settlement company deposits your money in a bank that is FDIC insured.
 The account should be in your name, and you should have absolute control over the money in it.
-If the company asks you to save the money on your own or to deposit it in their business account for safekeeping, you know what to do.
-Run.

 Will you be making monthly payments to my creditors on my behalf?